 The team plans to further explore the potential of this novel semiconductor.
 “Our further investigations of this exciting material will explore integration in existing and next-generation consumer electronics,” says Dr. Torben Daeneke.

-FLEET researchers from RMIT, ANU and UNSW collaborated with colleagues from Deakin University and the University of Melbourne.
-FLEET’s Matthias Wurdack (ANU) performed 2D nanosheet transfer experiments while Kourosh Kalantar-zadeh (UNSW) assisted with analysis of material and device characteristics.
+FLEET researchers from RMIT, ANU, and UNSW collaborated with colleagues from Deakin University and the University of Melbourne.
+FLEET’s Matthias Wurdack (ANU) performed 2D nanosheet transfer experiments while Kourosh Kalantar-Zadeh (UNSW) assisted with the analysis of material and device characteristics.

 This project was supported by the Australian Research Council (Centre of Excellence and DECRA programs), the authors also acknowledge support from RMIT University’s Microscopy and Microanalysis Facility (RMMF), the RMIT University’s MicroNano Research Facility (MNRF) and funding received via the McKenzie postdoctoral fellowship program from the University of Melbourne.